Mishima incident: Speech on the balcony

-At about 11:55 a.m., Masakatsu Morita and Masahiro Ogawa (小川正洋), who wearing hachimaki headbands and white gloves, distributed numerous Geki and hung the banners with their Demands drawn with Ink brush strokes from the balcony in front of the Commandant General's office.
+At about 11:55 am, Masakatsu Morita and Masahiro Ogawa, who wearing hachimaki headbands and white gloves, scattered many copies of Geki and hung the banners with their Demands drawn with ink brush strokes from the balcony in front of the Commandant General's office.
 Two JSDF personnel jumped up and try to pull the banner down, but were unable to reach it.
 Riot Police Unit members carrying duralumin shields, and the vehicles belonging to newspaper and television reporters were also gathered in the front yard.

-On that day, about 30 members of the Tatenokai had come to the Ichigaya Hall in Camp Ichigaya, located only about 50 meters from the Eastern Army Headquarters building, for their regular meeting, but the JSDF senior staff officers did not accept Mishima's demands and instead confined them inside the hall, placing them under police guard and not summoning them to assemble in front of the main entrance of the Eastern Army Headquarters building.
-A skirmish broke out between the Tatenokai 30 members, who were upset by the ominous situation, and police or the JSDF, and the members of Tatenokai were subdued with pistols.
+On that day, about 30 members of the Tatenokai had come to Ichigaya Hall in Camp Ichigaya, located only about 50 meters from the Eastern Army Headquarters building, for their regular meeting, but the JSDF senior staff officers did not accept Mishima's demands and instead confined them inside the hall, placing them under police guard and not summoning them to assemble in front of the main entrance of the Eastern Army Headquarters building.
+Sensing that something was happened, and becoming agitated, a skirmish broke out between these Tatenokai members and police or the JSDF; the Tatenokai members were subdued with pistols.

-A siren announcing noon rang out in the sky above Camp Ichigaya, and Mishima stood on the balcony, (Note: This balcony was once the location where Ōta Dōkan, a military commander in late Muromachi period, built an observation deck to defend Edo Castle.) holding up in his right hand the unsheathed Japanese sword "Seki Magoroku," shining in the sunlight.
+A siren announcing noon rang out in the sky above Camp Ichigaya, and Mishima stood on the balcony, (Note: This balcony was once the location where Ōta Dōkan, a military commander in the late Muromachi period, built an observation deck to defend Edo Castle.) holding up in his right hand the unsheathed Japanese sword "Seki Magoroku," shining in the sunlight.
 The sword was only visible for a moment.
 Mishima wore a white hachimaki headband with a red hinomaru circle, in which the center bearing the kanji for "To be reborn seven times to serve the country" (七生報國, Shichishō hōkoku).
-(Note: The meaning of the phrase "To be reborn seven times to serve the country" (七生報國, Shichishō hōkoku) is to destroy the enemy of the state and repay the country, even if reborn seven times, and it explained in the Taiheiki as the last words uttered by Kusunoki Masasue, the younger brother of the 14th-century imperial loyalist samurai Kusunoki Masashige, when he committed suicide together with his older brother Masashige.)
-Behind him to the right, Morita, wearing the same hachimaki, stood powerfully like a Nio king, gazing straight ahead.
+(Note: The meaning of the phrase "To be reborn seven times to serve the country" is to destroy the enemy of the state and repay the country, even if reborn seven times, and it explained in the Taiheiki as the last words uttered by Kusunoki Masasue, the younger brother of the 14th-century imperial loyalist samurai Kusunoki Masashige, when he committed suicide together with his older brother Masashige.)
+Behind him to the right, Morita, wearing an identical hachimaki, stood like a guardian god (仁王立ち, Nio-dachi), gazing straight ahead.